Web application

 A web application (or web app) is application software that is created with web technologies and runs via a web browser.
-Web applications emerged during the late 1990s and allowed for the server to dynamically build a response to the request, in contrast to static web pages.
+Web applications emerged during the late 1990s and allowed the server to dynamically build a response to a request, in contrast to static web pages.

 Web applications are commonly distributed via a web server.
 There are several different tier systems that web applications use to communicate between the web browsers, the client interface, and server data.
 Each system has its own uses as they function in different ways.
 However, there are many security risks that developers must be aware of during development; proper measures to protect user data are vital.

 Web applications are often constructed with the use of a web application framework.
 Single-page applications (SPAs) and progressive web apps (PWAs) are two architectural approaches to creating web applications that provide a user experience similar to native apps, including features such as smooth navigation, offline support, and faster interactions.

 Web applications are often fully hosted on remote cloud services, can require a constant connection to them, and can replace conventional desktop applications for operating systems such as Microsoft Windows, thus facilitating the operation of software as a service as it grants the developer the power to tightly control billing based on use of the remote services as well as vendor lock-in by hosting data remotely.
 Modern browsers such as Chrome offer sandboxing for every browser tab which improves security and restricts access to local resources.
 No software installation is required as the app runs within the browser which reduces the need for managing software installations.
 With the use of remote cloud services, customers do not need to manage servers as that can be left to the developer and the cloud service and can use the software with a relatively low power, low-resource PC such as a thin client.
 The source code of the application can stay the same across operating systems and devices of users with the use of responsive web design, since it only needs to be compatible with web browsers which adhere to web standards, making the code highly portable and saving on development time.
 Numerous JavaScript frameworks and CSS frameworks facilitate development.